 There is a direct connection between home value and proximity to a school.
-School ratings when buying a house is something you will want to look into when you are searching for your next home.
-You need to evaluate options to determine whether you are looking for a better house or a better school as well.
-The quality of the schools within the school district near your home also comes into play when you are buying a house near a school and will directly affect the price and value of your property.
+When buying a house, school ratings within the school distract near your home is something you want to look into as it will directly affect the price and value of your property.
 Many home buyers are willing to spend more money knowing that their children will be attending a reputable school.
 Realtor.com surveyed home buyers and found that for every three buyers surveyed, one would settle for a smaller home to have access to a good school.
 Another survey conducted by Realtor.com reveals that out of 1000 participants, 91% of respondents included school boundaries in their process of decision making when looking to buy a home.
-This is interesting because not all participants had or planned on having children which shows that the interest in buying a house near a school is not only preferred because of the educational opportunities for their children, but also, the overall value of real estate — likely considering the future re-sale value of their home.
-Overall, buying a house close to a school in a district with reputable status is beneficial when starting a young family and it is also a good business decision.
+This is interesting because not all participants had or planned on having children, which shows that the interest in buying a house near a school is not only preferred because of the educational opportunities for their children, but also, the overall value of real estate — likely considering the future re-sale value of their home.
+Overall, buying a house close to a reputable school district is beneficial when starting a young family and it is also a good business decision.

 Choosing the area to live in before making a final decision requires a considerable amount of thought and research.
 Some ways to determine the viability of an educational system include researching online, visiting the schools, speaking to parents with children already enrolled in your desired area and speaking with your real estate agent.
 Your real estate agent will know which areas work best for your current financial situation and will have a general understanding of good school districts and bad school districts.
 Refer to this article for 5 of the highest ranked school districts in Toronto.

 Other things to consider when you are buying a home close to a school